|Business Rating:||0 / 5|

-Other Notable Features: Annual free night stay at category 1-5 hotel, automatic silver status, 15 credits toward elite status annually, 1 credit toward elite status for every $3,000 spent, 5th night free when you redeem 4 nights, no foreign transaction fee, employee cards at no extra cost, individual spending limits for employee cards
+Other Notable Features: Annual free night stay at category 1-5 hotel, automatic Silver status, Gold status each year you spend $35,000 on the card, 5th night free when you redeem 4 nights, no foreign transaction fee, employee cards at no extra cost, individual spending limits for employee cards

 A plus with hotel cards is a wide array of places to stay.
-With Marriott, Rewards Premier Business cardholders can choose from more than 4,000 hotels in over 90 countries.
+With Marriott, Rewards Premier Plus Business cardholders can choose from more than 5,700 hotels in more than 110 countries.
 Properties include Ritz-Carlton hotels and recently acquired Starwood hotels, giving you many great ways to spend your rewards points.

-The extraordinarily high 80,000 points sign-up bonus currently being offered makes the Marriott Rewards Premier Business card one of the most valuable hotel cards.
+The extraordinarily high 75,000 points sign-up bonus currently being offered makes the Marriott Rewards Premier Plus Business card one of the most valuable hotel cards.

 Excellent sign-up bonus